flarogus/flarogus/README.md

 Flarogus has a very complex tree-like command system, which as of now has only been mastered by no more than 5 people.
 Commands are nested one inside another, with "!flarogus" being the root command (and bot's prefix at the same time).

-In order to invoke a command, you have to type it's full name, which consists of it's own name, preceded by the full name of it'd parent (which too can have a parent, whose full name has to come before) and pass the required and optional arguments to it, e.g. `!flarogus multiverse rules`.
+In order to invoke a command, you have to type its full name, which consists of its own name, preceded by the full name of it'd parent (which too can have a parent, whose full name has to come before) and pass the required and optional arguments to it, e.g. `!flarogus multiverse rules`.
 Sometimes command names can get ridiculously long, but that should be ok.